Beneficiaries Under the Pension Plan After the Carrigan Decision

 - Under these circumstances, should you wish for someone other than your spouse to be the beneficiary of your pre-retirement death benefits, then the Spousal Waiver MUST BE COMPLETED by both you and your spouse and you must complete a Beneficiary Change Form.

-CAUTION: Recent case law in Ontario has determined that a common-law spouse is not automatically the surviving “spouse” for purposes of entitlement to the pre-retirement death benefits if a plan member also has a married (but not divorced) spouse who is living separate and apart from the member.
+CAUTION: Recent case law in Ontario (Carrigan v.
+Carrigan Estate) has determined that a common-law spouse is not automatically the surviving “spouse” for purposes of entitlement to the pre-retirement death benefits if a plan member also has a married (but not divorced) spouse who is living separate and apart from the member.

-As a result of this recent case law, if you have a common-law spouse (as defined below) and you want your common-law spouse to be the beneficiary of your pre-retirement death benefits,but are not yet divorced from your married spouse, then you MUST complete the Beneficiary Designation Form and specifically designate your common-law spouse as your beneficiary for pension purposes.
+As a result of the Carrigan decision, if you have a common-law spouse (as defined below) and you want your common-law spouse to be the beneficiary of your pre-retirement death benefits,but are not yet divorced from your married spouse, then you MUST complete the Beneficiary Designation Form and specifically designate your common-law spouse as your beneficiary for pension purposes.
+All members and former members should consider obtaining legal advice for estate planning matters.

 In order to ensure compliance with current law, we also require that you complete the Declaration of Marital Status section of the Beneficiary Change Form.